PureGold Mining is now a Madsen case study: CCAA, West Red Lake, restart risk, 2026 metrics, and what mining investors should verify.

 Use this checklist before treating any restarted gold mine as a clean turnaround.

-- Check operating data: Throughput, grade, recovery, development metres, costs, and cash should move together.
+Throughput, grade, recovery, development metres, costs, and cash should move together.
+Watch reconciliation closely.

-- Read liquidity carefully: Working capital matters most during ramp-up, when mistakes are expensive.
+Working capital matters most during ramp-up, when delays and dilution can punish shareholders quickly.

-- Demand timeline discipline: Frequent target resets are a warning sign unless explained with hard operational detail.
+Frequent target resets are a warning sign unless management explains them with hard operational detail.

-- Compare with mature producers: A restart name should earn its risk premium through evidence, not storytelling.
+A restart name should earn its risk premium through evidence, not a high-grade story or a rising gold price.

 The GoldConsul Editorial Perspective

-- They miss the 2026 update: Madsen’s commercial production milestone under West Red Lake is now central.
+- 2026 data matters now: Madsen’s commercial production milestone under West Red Lake is part of the current story.

 Video Context: The Old PureGold Turnaround Narrative